 This section should be brief.
 Authors should list all funding sources for their work in the Acknowledgements section.
 Acknowledgements of companies or organizations that were asked to proofread or review the manuscript should not be included.

 References must be numbered consecutively.
 Reference numbers in the text should be typed as superscripts with a closing parenthesis, for example, □1), □2,3), and □4-6).
 List all references on a separate page at the end of the text.

 - Include the names of all the authors with the surnames appearing last.

 - In addition, if the language of the reference is other than English, the language must be specified at the end of each reference.
 For example, if a reference is in Japanese, “(in Japanese)” must be included at the end the reference.

-- It is recommended that if the reference has a digital object identifier (DOI), the uniform resource locator (URL) of the DOI be clearly given at the end as shown in the sample entry.
+- If the reference has a digital object identifier (DOI), the uniform resource locator (URL) of the DOI must be clearly given at the end as shown in the sample entry.
 In addition, if the book does not have a DOI but has an ISBN, the ISBN should be listed in place of the DOI.